You are located in service: KI:connect / RWTHgpt

 Screenshot of the RWTHgpt user interface on which the upload button is marked in the input line on the left.

-Exporting chats
+Exporting Chats

 You can export entire chats and associated chat histories by clicking on your name in the lower left corner and then selecting Export Chats.